-“4-H Summer Camp teaches campers about loving the outdoors, as well as getting out of their comfort zone,” said Amy Walker, Science School director of environmental education.
-“The values of Head, Heart, Hands and Health all work together to create a fun, safe and educational summer camp experience.
-Any camper will tell you 4-H Summer Camp is the best three days of their lives.”
+“4-H Summer Camp teaches youth to love the outdoors and step out of their comfort zones,” said Amy Carbone, 4-H Science School director of environmental education.
+“The values of Head, Heart, Hands and Health all work together to create a fun, safe and educational camp experience.”

 All campers between the ages of 9 and 14 are welcome.
 Instructors are first aid and CPR certified, lifeguard certified, have passed background checks and have also completed a two-week summer camp training.
 In addition, Alabama Extension staff and volunteers chaperone each camp session.
 They have also cleared background checks and completed 4-H overnight chaperone training.